xullnn/ls_pull_over_push/210/answers.md

 answer:

 Use `Object.assign({}, obj1, obj2)`.
-By doing this(pass in an empty object as the first argument) we extract all properties and values into one object and don't have to mutate any existing objects.
+By doing this(pass in an empty object as the first argument) we collect all properties and values into one object and don't have to mutate any existing objects.

 How to accomplish this, why?